 Precise placement of the valves is the key to success in TAVI. syngo Aortic Valve Guidance supports valve placement workflow with automated 3D image guidance during the procedure.

 At the push of a button, the automated workflow starts with a 5 second syngo DynaCT acquisition.
-Without further user interaction, a 3D image of the segmented aorta marked with anatomic landmarks appears on the in-room monitor.
-The aortic annulus and the ostia of the coronaries are highlighted in the image.
+Without further user interaction, a 3D image of the segmented aorta with anatomic landmarks appears on the Large Display in-room monitor.
+The aortic annulus and the ostiae of the coronaries are highlighted in the image.

-A virtual ring parallel to the aortic annulus is displayed 1 cm below the segmentation to assist in finding the right angulation for implantation.
+A virtual ring parallel to the aortic annulus is displayed below the valve to assist in finding the right angulation for implantation.

-The segmentations and landmarks can be overlaid on top of live fluoroscopy and are updated on any change in patient position or angulation.
-The overlay offers live 3D guidance during implantation, increasing precision and security of TAVI.
+The segmentations and landmarks can be superimposed on top of fluoroscopy and are updated on any change in patient position or angulation.
+The overlay offers live 3D guidance during implantation, increasing precision and decreasing contrast media usage during the implantation.

 "syngo Aortic Valve Guidance makes it so quick and easy for us to find the optimal perpendicular view of the annulus.
 The software does everything automatically.
 Based on the DynaCT Cardiac images, it derives the optimal plane for the valve implantation and then we can synchronize the C-arm projection with this view without giving additional root shots."1